 Like the much more malicious myth that vaccines cause autism, it began with quackery.
-Pauling first heard about the wonder that is (or really, isn’t) vitamin C from a man named “Dr.” Stone, who was a doctor in much the same way that a koala bear is a bear—and had about as much expertise on human health as your average marsupial.
+Pauling first heard about the wonder that is (or really, isn’t) vitamin C from a man named “Dr.” Stone, who was a doctor in much the same way that a koala bear is a bear—that is, he wasn’t.
 But gosh darnit if that was going to keep Pauling from believing that 3000 milligrams of vitamin C would solve just about every ailment he could think of.

-Pauling went on to claim that high doses of the supplement could cure everything from heart disease to leprosy, and even cancer (in a sad ironic twist, he died of prostate cancer in 1994, while his wife died years earlier of stomach cancer).
+Pauling went on to claim that high doses of the supplement could cure everything from heart disease to leprosy, and even cancer.
 And the public bought it.
 Never mind that every professional medical organization in the world rejected the idea as baseless—here was a Very Smart Man telling the good people of Earth that if only they took vitamin supplements they could solve all their health problems.

 Here’s the snag: vitamin C doesn’t prevent colds and it doesn’t prevent cancer, nor does it cure either ailment.
-Some studies have found evidence that regular usage might shorten the duration of your cold, but not when taken after the onset of the cold.
-Others have found associations with daily dosage and lower risk of cardiovascular diseases, though still more have shown no relationship whatsoever.
+Some studies have found evidence that regular usage might shorten the duration of your cold, but not when taken after the onset.
+Others have found associations with higher daily dosages and lower risk of cardiovascular disease, though still other studies have shown no relationship whatsoever.
 The same goes for cataracts, pneumonia, tetanus, asthma, and liver disease.

 As for cancer, the best-quality data show that vitamin C supplements have no effect on your likelihood of getting cancer, nor on the outcome of cancer once you have it.
 It’s possible that it can help certain therapies to work better, but equally likely that it inhibits other types of treatments.
 And while some small studies have found that extremely high doses do kill cancer cells, that’s only when the vitamin is given intravenously.
 Doses direct to your bloodstream can drastically increase the amount of vitamin C in your plasma—oral supplements can’t.